commercetools/ui-kit/packages/components/loading-spinner/README.md

 ## Description

 A spinner animation to indicate loading state (e.g pending requests) for the user.
-By default, there is a 1 second delay between when the component mounts and when it renders.

 ## Installation